A holistic scientific approach for greater performance at work and in the gym

 A source of: Carotenoids, iron, selenium, magnesium, iodine, chromium, calcium, zinc, silicon, manganese, copper, saponins, sterols, flavonoids, volatile oils & acids.

-Purple sea moss is a rich source of every essential mineral and amino acid, including the conditionally essential amino acid taurine - a very rare nutrient from plant sources that optimises energy levels, supports thyroid function, crushes anxiety, and even protect against the damage from fluoride exposure.
+Purple sea moss is a rich source of every essential mineral and amino acid, including the conditionally essential amino acid taurine - a very rare nutrient from plant sources.
 It grows abundantly along the coasts of the Caribbean Isle, where it is used to boost strength and vigour, as well as for treating coughs, colds and flu.